Compare Tree Limbing Quotes Now

 How to limb up a Pine tree

-Step 1 – Identify they number of rows you intend on removing.
+Step 1 – Identify the number of rows you intend to remove.
 Depending on the size and type of pine tree you have, you should be able to remove at least 4 – 5 rows of branches.

 Step 2 – Make sure you select the right tool for the job.
 A handsaw or a chainsaw will do the job.
-Make sure they are sharp and have not been used to cut diseased branches of other tree recently.
-This can cause cross contamination.
+Make sure they are sharp and have not been used to cut diseased branches of other trees recently.
+This can cause cross-contamination.

 Differentiating between limbing up and canopy lift